HarvardForestTRL/BlackSwanDendro.github.io/index.md

 I am a PhD candidate at the University of Tennessee in the Environmental Change Laboratory where I use tree-ring proxies to estimate annually-resolved past environmental conditions.
 I am particularly interested in the methods of applied statistics which allow us to make these estimates, and I am a strong proponent of open science and reproducible research.

-{% include figure.html image="assets/intro_photo.jpeg" caption="Lady's Bluff, TN with my cattledog, Juniper" position="left" width="300" height="800" %}
+{% include figure.html image="assets/intro_photo.jpeg" caption="Lady's Bluff with my cattledog, Juniper" position="left" width="300" height="800" %}

 **Education**